Find Affordable College Courses

 Stanford, CA

 Our 2023 rankings named Stanford University the best school in California for physics students.
-Stanford is a fairly large private not-for-profit school located in the large suburb of Stanford.
+Stanford is a fairly large private not-for-profit school located in the suburb of Stanford.

-Read full report on Physics at Stanford University
+Full Physics at Stanford University Report

 The average amount in student loans that physics majors at UCSB take out is $17,525.